Residential, Light Commercial & Retrofit Double Glazing

 Types of Broken Glass (And Why It Matters)

 Different glass types break in different ways.
-Identifying the glass helps you stay safe and allows your glazier to choose the correct repair approach.
+Identifying the glass type helps you stay safe and can make the repair process by your glazier more efficient.

 Annealed Glass

 Annealed glass breaks into sharp, jagged shards and poses the highest injury risk.
-Older homes often contain this glass in windows and standard mirrors.
+This is the most common type of glass in most homes and standard mirrors.

 Toughened Safety Glass

 Toughened glass shatters into hundreds of small, blunt pieces.
-Builders commonly use it in bathrooms, doors, and low-level glazing where safety matters most.
+It is most commonly used in bathrooms, doors, and low-level glazing where safety matters most.

 Laminated Safety Glass

-Laminated glass contains a plastic interlayer that holds the glass together when it breaks.
+Laminated safety glass contains a plastic interlayer sandwiched between two panes of glass that holds the glass together when it breaks.
 Cracks form, but the pane usually stays intact, reducing injury risk and improving security.

 Tip: Treat broken annealed glass with extreme caution due to its sharp edges.